guilhermepo2/blog/_posts/2018-12-01-what-if-everyone-handles-their-persistence.markdown

 tags: [Gameplay Programming, Game Programming, Persistence, Incremental Games]
 ---

 Persistence is one of those things that I never want to do and always procrastinate.
-Persistence is basically having data available at all times on software, to not lose your data when you turn it off, to have it back to you when you turn it on, and it is really important for games.
+Persistence is basically having data available at all times on software, to not lose your data when you turn it off, to have it back to you when you turn it on and it is really important for games.

 Hell.
 I bet you would die if you lost your save state on any game.
-Those hundreds of hours on your favorite RPG game on Playstation or Playstation.
+Those hundreds of hours on your favorite RPG game on Playstation (You have thought of a specific one, haven't you?).

 ## The Context

 I was (actually, still am) developing a game called Pizza Clicker.
-It is an idle incremental game where your goal is to have as much pizza as you can, the trick is, in order to obtain more pizza, you have to invest pizza.
+It is an idle incremental game where your goal is to have as much pizza as you can, but the trick is, in order to obtain more pizza, you have to invest pizza.
 This leads to an endless vicious cycle of spending pizza to earn more pizza.

 There are basically **two ways** of leveling up your pizza production efficiency: *incrementers* and *upgrades* - Incrementers gives you more pizza per second or more pizza per click, whereas upgrades make a specific incrementer more efficient.

 As it is a game that consist of accumulating resources, needless to say that persistence is a must on this kind of game.
 But what needs to be persisted?
 Basically, *how much* of each incrementers a player have and *what* upgrades they have.
-I started persisting incrementers in a way and halfway through the project I changed how I did for the upgrades.
+I started persisting incrementers in a way and halfway through the project I changed how I did it for the upgrades.
 So basically I'm using different two different logics to persist!
 Yay!

 And that's what I'm going to talk about today.

 ## The Centralized Way

-My first approach was to having everything centralized, on some kind of SaveManager.
+My first approach was having everything centralized on some kind of SaveManager.
 This led me to having two C# files: `SaveState.cs`, which is simply an object with every single aspect I would ever want to persist.
 It looks like this:

 ```
 public class SaveState {